UniBwM-IFS-AILab/REAP/README.md

 * * *

 #### Setting up the Action Server
 The **Action Server** is based on the ["ROS2 Example Applications"](https://docs.px4.io/main/en/ros/ros2_comm.html#ros-2-example-applications) in the official PX4 documentation.
-If you want to read additional PX4 states, such as battery charge or gps home position, you first have to enable relevant message types by editing the file `dds_topic.yaml` in the PX4-Autopilot as described [here](https://docs.px4.io/main/en/middleware/uxrce_dds.html#dds-topics-yaml).
+If you want to read out additional PX4 states, such as battery charge or gps home position, you first have to enable relevant message types by editing the file `dds_topic.yaml` in the PX4-Autopilot as described [here](https://docs.px4.io/main/en/middleware/uxrce_dds.html#dds-topics-yaml).
 Just append the following lines to the publication section of the `dds_topic.yaml` file within the directory `~/PX4-Autopilot/src/modules/uxrce_dds_client`:

 ```
   - topic: /fmu/out/battery_status